Vice President / Chair, Development Council / Chair, Women's Services Committee

 He has authored or co-authored numerous books, articles and commentaries on a variety of legal subjects and is the recipient of numerous awards and honours in Canada and abroad, including honorary degrees in Canada and Italy, and his election as an Honorary Fellow of St. John's College, Cambridge.
 He was appointed a Companion of the Order of Canada in July, 2007 and in 2009 received the Justice Medal for lifetime achievement from the Canadian Institute of the Administration of Justice.

-Julie is the Managing Director of The Orion Group Inc., a Toronto based boutique search firm specializing in the Real Estate, Property Management and Construction industries.
+Julie is the Founder and Managing Director of The Orion Group Inc., a Toronto based, Canadian search firm specializing in the Real Estate, Property Management and Construction industries.

-She previously held the position of Vice President of Sales for Direct Energy, a publicly listed, worldwide, energy retailer.
+She previously held the position of Vice President of Sales for Direct Energy (Centrica PLC), a publicly listed, worldwide, energy retailer.
 Julie has over fifteen years of executive level experience in the private sector.